Skip to content

 Sgurr Dearg is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 608m of ascent and takes most walkers 4-7 hours.
 Terrain: Sitka forestry tracks low down then steep tussock and bracken; the upper hill has broken basalt outcrops requiring careful line-choice in mist.

-Where do I park for Sgurr Dearg?
+Where should I park to climb Sgurr Dearg?

-When is the best time to climb Sgurr Dearg?
+When should I climb Sgurr Dearg?

 The standard good-weather months for Sgurr Dearg are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.